Alex is a commercial disputes lawyer focusing on insurance coverage and ADR.

 Alex has an MA from Cambridge University in law.
 He was admitted as a solicitor in England and Wales in 1997 and made a partner in 2004.

-He is a CEDR accredited mediator since 2006.
+He has been a CEDR accredited mediator since 2006.

 Experience & expertise